 Because independent contractors are not employees, they are not eligible for IPERS coverage.
 The guidelines below can help you consistently decide who is an employee and who is an independent contractor.

-- Performs work only for you.
+- Perform work only for your organization.

-- Operates under a business name.
+- Do not operate under a business name.

-- Does not promote his/her services
+- Do not promote his/her services.

-- Is a teacher or superintendent.
+- Are a teacher or superintendent.

-- Is performing an essential governmental function.
+- Are performing an essential governmental function.